-When a user lands on your website and without going to any other page, exits, that user is considered to be a bounced user.
-The bounce rate in turn, gives you the percentage of site visitors who exit from the landing page without checking out any other page of the website.
+When a user lands on your website and leaves without visiting any other pages, the user is considered to be a bounced user.
+The bounce rate, in turn, gives you the percentage of site visitors who exit from the landing page without checking out any other page of the website.

 What does it mean to have a ‘high’ or a ‘low’ bounce rate?

-When a website has a high bounce rate, chances are that the people coming to your website aren’t finding things of interest to them and therefore, they are leaving without engaging with the website further.
-If a website has a low bounce rate, chances are a user finds the content on your website relevant and so they decide to explore further by going to various other pages of the website.
+When a website has a high bounce rate, chances are that the people coming to the website aren’t finding things of interest to them and therefore, are leaving without engaging with the website further.
+If a website has a low bounce rate, chances are that the users find the content to be relevant and useful, and so they decide to explore further by going to various other pages.

 The bounce rate of your website can change if you start considering and set various actions on your landing page as “events”.
 For instance, it could be a video play, a page scroll beyond a certain point etc.

-When a user comes to your website and leaves without going to any other page BUT does play the video or scrolls through the landing page beyond the set point, the user won’t be considered a bounced user as he did register an interaction with the website.
+When a user comes to your website and leaves without going to any other page BUT does play the video or scrolls through the landing page beyond the set point, the user will not be considered a bounced user, because, he did, in fact, register an interaction with the website.

-When the interactions of your interest aren’t marked as “events”, chances are all users who come to the landing page of your website and leave even after a playing a video will be considered as bounced, and thus your bounce rate will be a lot higher than it should be.
+When the interactions of your interest aren’t marked as “events”, chances are all users who come to the landing page of your website and leave even after a playing a video for example, will be considered to have bounced off, and thus your bounce rate will be a lot higher than it should be.

-Reducing bounce rate involves the collective effort of people managing the site, its marketing and analytics.
-Bounce rate at end of day is a quick shot indicator of traffic that comes to the site and the experience they have on the first page of your site.
-Below are some ways that can help reduce bounce rate for your site:
+Reducing bounce rate involves the collective effort of people managing the site, it’s marketing, and analytics.
+Bounce rate, at end of day, is a quick indicator of traffic that comes to the site and the experience they have on the first page of your site.

 1. Use Analytics for Your Advantage